mtuncbilek95/ARPGProject/README.md

 Current models and animations bought from UEMarketplace to start the project according to our perspective.

 Completed Works:
-- Player
+- Basic Player
-- Weapon
+- Basic Weapon
-- PlayerAnimInstance
+- Basic PlayerAnimInstance
-- FightAreaTriggerBox
+- Basic FightAreaTriggerBox
 - Basic UI
 - Basic Combat Design